 Tax file numbers (TFNs) are unique numbers issued to individuals by the Australian Taxation Office (ATO).
 The enhanced TFN scheme, introduced in 1988, allows the ATO to identify those who lodge income tax returns, and to match information provided in tax returns with other sources of information (e.g. records of interest).

 Because of concerns raised about the earlier proposal of an Australia Card, a central feature of the TFN scheme is that supplying a personal TFN is voluntary.

 A breach of the Data-matching Act or Data-matching guidelines is an interference with privacy under the PA 1988 (s 13).
-If you believe your privacy has been breached under section 13, you can complain to the Australian Information Commissioner.
+If a person’s privacy has been breached under section 13, they can complain to the Information Commissioner.

 Certain uses of the TFN in relation to superannuation administration are now also authorised by law.